masciugo/genealogy/README.md

 There are also some other miscellaneous query methods like:

+* `peter.grandchildren`
+* `peter.uncles_and_aunts`
+* `peter.nieces_and_nephews` will consider only full-siblings
-* `peter.family` will return peter's folks: descendants, ancestors, siblings
+* `peter.family` will return peter's folks: offspring, parents and all spouses (that are the union of all children's parents)
 * `peter.family(:half => :include)` will also consider half_siblings
+* `peter.extended_family` will also consider grandparents, grandchildren, uncles, aunts, nieces, nephews

-Others methods called *eligible_ methods* can be used to pre-filter role-compatible genealogy individuals.
+Others methods called *eligible_ methods* can be used to pre-filter role-compatible (technically speaking) genealogy individuals.
 For example:

-* `peter.eligible_fathers` will return all genealogy male individuals that not are peter's familiars (descendants, ancestors, siblings).
+* `peter.eligible_fathers` will return all genealogy male individuals excluding peter's descendants.
 It will return an empty array if peter has already a father.

+* `peter.eligible_paternal_grandfathers` will be the same as `peter.father.eligible_fathers`

+* `peter.eligible_siblings` will return all genealogy individuals excluding ancestors, all kind of  siblings and himself
+* `peter.eligible_offspring` will return all genealogy individuals excluding ancestors, offspring, full siblings and himself

 ### Alter methods